skybet/skybet.github.io/_posts/2015-11-26-is-client-side-rendering-ready-for-the-big-time.md

 ### Why should we favour client-side rendering?

 Web applications which implement client-side rendering can feel faster than more traditional websites.
 Looking specifically at our own [Skybet mobile site][mbet], there are significant performance enhancements achieved by not requiring a full page load on every customer action.
-Additionally, the introduction of transition feedback and persistant UI elements during content load makes browsing the site feel slicker.
+Additionally, the introduction of transition feedback and persistent UI elements during content load makes browsing the site feel slicker.

 There are product features that only become possible with client-side rendering - an example being our recently released video player which can be docked to the top of the screen allowing uninterrupted stream viewing across page views.